sergiomasellis/cordova-plugin-segment-sdk/README.md

-# cordova-plugin-segment
+# Segment Analytics Cordova Plugin

 Cordova plugin for Segment Analytics.
 Supports Segment's iOS and Android SDKs.

 ## Usage
 Implements the same interface as the iOS and Android native Segment SDK.